You may have seen the sign, what is artisan bread, advertised at a local bakery, and now you are wondering just what it is.

 In the morning, add

-That shouldn't have taken more than two minutes; in five hours you'll know what is artisan bread.
+That shouldn't have taken more than another two minutes; in five hours you'll know what is artisan bread.
 Something so delicious and not fattening if you use 100% wholemeal flour with all the fibre, that you are sure to happily spend the required five minutes per day; nothing messy; you don't even handle the dough.

 Many important discoveries have been made over the years quite by chance, but by an observant person.
 One such fascinating person was Wilhelm Röntgen who is credited with the discovery of x-ray, of vital importance for all involved in the diagnosis and treatment of bone and joint conditions.
 Chiropractors view them on a daily basis.